Housing & Evictions

 The City of San Antonio’s beta CARES Act Map will help you identify if you live in or operate a CARES Act property.

 Eviction protections under the federal CARES Act expire after July 24th.
 Texas RioGrande Legal Aid (TRLA) has prepared a 30-minute Know-Your-Training video to explain what this means for CARES Act-subject renters in San Antonio.
 The "Know Your Rights: Evictions and the CARES Act" video includes English & Spanish trainings, with Spanish beginning at the halfway mark.

 Protections for Homes not Covered by CARES Act

 Even if you are not covered by the CARES Act, there are protections in place at the federal, state, and local levels to help you stay housed.

-- On March 26, the Federal Housing Administration enacted a 60-day ban on foreclosures for federally-backed mortgages.
+- On December 21, 2020, the Federal Housing Administration extended the ban on foreclosures for federally-backed mortgages.
 Federally-backed mortgages come from HUD, USDA, FHA, Fannie Mae, and Freddie Mac.
 Call your mortgage lender to find out if you qualify.
 Borrowers can request a forbearance from the lender for up to 60 days, with an option to extend another 120 days.
 For information on the federal loans go to the Federal Housing Finance Agency (FHFA)